oduameh/node-course/docs/Instructions/keys-and-wallets.md

 :::info

-Once you have generated your address for Wallet1, please use the [Faucet](https://docs.cardano.org/cardano-testnets/tools/faucet) to request some test ADA to play around with.
+Once you have generated your address for Wallet1, please use the [faucet](https://docs.cardano.org/cardano-testnets/tools/faucet) to request some test ada to play around with.

 :::